Miaiah/INST126_Proj4_Group/README.md

 Linked below is a preview of the dataset consisting of educational rates that we have chosen, consisting of the first few rows:

 Another dataset that we created is a dataset consisting of ratial trends in every state.
-With this dataset, we can
+Using this dataset, we created a function, called def racial(state, stateCode), to compare the racial trends in Maryland versus the racial trends in three selected states: